-The network is a collection of ad hoc deployed nodes such that any node can only communicate directly with its immediate neighboring nodes within radio range.
+The network is a collection of ad hoc deployed nodes such that any node can only communicate directly with its immediate neighboring nodes(within radio range).
 In the ideal case, when radio coverage of a node is circular, these networks are modeled as fixed radius random graphs.
 Each node in our network is assumed to have one main axis against which all angles are reported and the capacity to estimate with a given precision the direction from which a neighbor is sending data.
-We assume that after the deployment, the axis of the node has an arbitrary, unknown heading, represented in figure 1 by a thick black arrow.
-Some of the nodes, from here on called landmarks, have additional knowledge about their position from some external source, such as a GPS receiver or human input.
+We assume that after the deployment, the axis of the node has an arbitrary, unknown heading.
+Some of the nodes, from here on called landmarks have additional knowledge about their position, from some external source, such as a GPS receiver, or human input.
 The term bearing refers to an angle measurement with respect to another object.
-In our case, the AOA capability provides for each node bearings to neighboring nodes with respect to a node's own axis.
-A radial is a reverse bearing, or the angle under which an object is seen from another point.
+In our case, the AoA capability provides for each node bearings to neighboring nodes with respect to node's own axis.
+Radial is a reverse bearing, or the angle under which an object is seen from another point.
 We will use the term heading with the meaning of bearing to north, that is, the absolute orientation of the main axis of each node.
-In figure 1, for node B, bearing to A is ba, radial from A is ab, and heading is b.
-The problem to be solved is: given imprecise bearing measurements to neighbors in a connected ad hoc network where a small fraction of the nodes have self positioning capability, find headings and positions for all nodes in the network.
-The difficulty of the problem stems from the fact that the capable nodes (landmarks) comprise only a small fraction of the network, and most regular nodes are nodes are not in direct contact with enough landmarks.
-What we are looking for is a hop by hop method to export capabilities from the capable nodes to the regular ones.
+In figure 1, for node B, bearing to A is \hat{ba} , radial from A is \hat{ab} , and heading is \hat{b} .
+The problem to be solved is: given imprecise bearing measurements to neighbors in a connected ad hoc network where a small percentage of the nodes have self positioning capability, find headings and positions for all nodes in the network.